rapidsai/deployment/source/platforms/kubeflow.md

 You can scale this cluster up and down either with the scaling tab in the widget in Jupyter or by calling `cluster.scale(n)` to set the number of workers (and therefore the number of GPUs).

-Now you can connect a Dask client to our cluster and from that point on any RAPIDS libraries that support dask such as `dask_cudf` will use our cluster to distribute our computation over all of our GPUs.
+Now you can connect a Dask client to our cluster and from that point on any libraries that support Dask such as `dask_cudf` will use our cluster to distribute our computation over all of our GPUs.

 ```{figure} /images/kubeflow-jupyter-using-dask.png
 ---